wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-secure-teams-voice-functionality/includes/4-block-inbound-calls.md

 Admin controls for blocking numbers are provided only using PowerShell.
 Number block patterns are defined as regular expression patterns.
 The order of the expressions is unimportant – the first pattern matched in the list results in the call being blocked.
 A new number or pattern that's added or removed in the blocked callers list may take up to 24 hours for the pattern to become active.

 ## Call blocking PowerShell commands
 You manage number patterns by using the **New, Get, Set, Remove -CsInboundBlockedNumberPattern** cmdlets.
 You can manage a given pattern by using these cmdlets, including the ability to toggle the activation of a given pattern.
-In the **Learn more** section you'll finds links for the following cmdlets.
+In the **Learn more** section you'll finds links for the following cmdlets:

 - **Get-CsInboundBlockedNumberPattern** returns a list of all blocked number patterns added to the tenant list including Name, Description, Enabled (True/False), and Pattern for each.
 - **New-CsInboundBlockedNumberPattern** adds a blocked number pattern to the tenant list.
 - **Remove-CsInboundBlockedNumberPattern** removes a blocked number pattern from the tenant list.
 - **Set-CsInboundBlockedNumberPattern** modifies one or more parameters of a blocked number pattern in the tenant list.

-Viewing and activating the entire call blocking feature is managed through the **Get, Set -CsTenantBlockingCallingNumbers** cmdlets.
+Viewing and activating the entire call blocking feature is managed through the **Get, Set -CsTenantBlockingCallingNumbers** cmdlets:

 - **Get-CsTenantBlockedCallingNumbers** returns the parameters for the global blocked number list including Enabled (True/False).
 There's a single global tenant policy that can't be modified manually other than to turn the feature on or off.
 - **Set-CsTenantBlockedCallingNumbers** allows modifying the global tenant blocked calls to be turned on and off at the tenant level.